The distance function from the boundary of a domain with corners

-\begin{rem} When $\nu(y)$ is a positive multiple of a $\mu_{j}$ and the curvature of $S_{i}$ is positive at $y$, $R_{K,0}$ can have $y$ as a limit point.
+Note that here we used (\ref{eq: K-normal}).
+Hence again by (\ref{eq: laplace d_K}) we see that $D^{2}d_{K}(x)$ has a limit as $x\to y$. \end{proof} \begin{rem} When $\nu(y)$ is a positive multiple of a $\mu_{j}$ and the curvature of $S_{i}$ is positive at $y$, $R_{K,0}$ can have $y$ as a limit point.
 The same thing happens when $y$ is a nonreentrant corner.
 When $y$ is a strict reentrant corner and we approach it from the region between its inward $K$-normals, $Dd_{K}$ will not have a limit and $D^{2}d_{K}$ will blow up, by (\ref{eq: homog}).

 Finally, when $y$ is a non-strict reentrant corner, with a slight modification of the above proof we can show that $R_{K}$ has a positive distance from $y$, and $d_{K}$ is $C^{1}$ up to $y$. \end{rem}